$49 – $229

 Some people experience the benefits of CBD oils immediately — others need to take the oil for several days or weeks before there’s any noticeable difference.

 It’s important to be patient and persistent when using CBD.
-Monitor how your feeling and take other measures to help alleviate anxiety.
+Monitor how you’re feeling and take other measures to help alleviate anxiety.

 The benefits of CBD oil for anxiety, depression, & mood disorders include: